Skip to main content

 Paying the escrow before the cooling-off period.
 If you pay the escrow before the cooling-off period expires and then withdraw, you will recover your money, but the refund can take several weeks.
 Wait until the end of the cooling-off period before transferring, unless the agreement requires immediate payment (which is rare and arguable).

-Escrow blocked in case of dispute.
-If the seller contests the return of the escrow (for example by challenging the buyer’s good faith in their mortgage efforts), the notaire cannot release the funds unilaterally.
-The escrow remains blocked until an amicable agreement or court decision.
-This blockage can last six months to a year.
-This is an additional reason to carefully draft the preliminary agreement and preserve all evidence of your banking efforts.
+Escrow blocked in a dispute.
+If the seller contests the return of the escrow (for example by challenging the buyer’s good faith in their mortgage efforts), the notaire cannot release the funds alone.
+The escrow stays blocked until an amicable agreement or a court decision.
+This can last six months to a year.
+One more reason to draft the preliminary agreement carefully and keep all evidence of your banking efforts.

 Banker’s cheque refused.
-More and more Parisian notaires refuse banker’s cheques for the escrow and require a bank transfer.
+More and more Paris notaires refuse banker’s cheques for the escrow and require a bank transfer.
 This is more secure and faster.
-Do not show up to sign the preliminary agreement with a cheque without having verified the accepted payment methods with the notaire.
+Do not turn up to sign the preliminary agreement with a cheque without first checking the accepted payment methods with the notaire.

 From the escrow to the key handover, every financial step matters.
 Our property hunters coordinate the entire process so that you buy with complete peace of mind.
 Get a free callback